|Elliott Sound Products||AN-011|

 The 4-20mA current loop signalling protocol has been with us for many years, and despite all the digital advances remains popular.
 It has one particular characteristic that makes it very suitable for hostile environments, and (within sensible limits) it is immune to the distance from the transmitter or sender and the receiver.
 Cable can be added or removed without affecting the accuracy - a unique feature for analogue interfaces.
 It only needs 2 wires to work, because the power and signal use the same pair of wires.

 The interface can be tested with nothing more sophisticated than a multimeter (analogue is fine!).
 There are specialised ICs available to convert just about any sensor imaginable to the 4-20mA standard, but there is one caveat ... no sensor may draw more than 4mA at idle.
 Since the IC or other interface circuit will need some power, there is usually less than 4mA available.
 This eliminates many gas sensors and the like, because they commonly have a heated sensing element that draws more current than the 4-20mA standard allows.
 Accordingly, some 4-20mA applications require local power for the sensor and transmitter circuits, but this only applies to a few specialised sensors.
+A third wire may be used in some cases, providing power to the sensor electronics.

 4-20mA is the standard current loop, but there are also others that have been used over the years.
 Various manufacturers have come up with their own variants, but none of these can be considered standard.